-MODERN SLAVERY REPORT (2024)
+MODERN SLAVERY REPORT (2025)

-This modern slavery report ("Report") is made by MEG Energy Corp. ("MEG" or the "Corporation") pursuant to the Fighting Against Forced Labour and Child Labour in Supply Chains Act ("Act").
-This Report outlines the approach and actions MEG has taken to identify, assess and address modern slavery risks across our operations and supply chains for the financial year ending December 31, 2023 ("Reporting Period").
+This modern slavery report (the "Report") is made by MEG Energy Corp. ("MEG" or the "Corporation") pursuant to the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Act").
+This Report outlines the approach and actions MEG has taken to identify, assess and address modern slavery risks across our operations and supply chains for the financial year ending December 31, 2024 (the "Reporting Period").
 It sets out our progress to date and future commitments.